The Cheat (1915 film): Production and release

+The Cheat featured art direction by Wilfred Buckland.

 Upon its release, The Cheat was both a critical and commercial success.
 The film's budget was $17,311.
 It grossed $96,389 domestically and $40,975 in the overseas market.
 According to Scott Eyman's Empire of Dreams: The Epic Life of Cecil B. DeMille, the film cost $16,540 to make, and grossed $137,364.

 Upon its release, the character of Hishuru Tori was described as a Japanese ivory merchant.
 Japanese Americans protested against the film for portraying a Japanese person as sinister.
 In particular, a Japanese newspaper in Los Angeles, Rafu Shimpo, waged a campaign against the film and heavily criticized Hayakawa's appearance.
 When the film was re-released in 1918, the character of Hishuru was renamed "Haka Arakau" and described in the title cards as a "Burmese ivory king".
 The change of the character's name and nationality were done because Japan was an American ally at the time.
 Robert Birchard, author of the book Cecil B. DeMille's Hollywood, surmised that the character's nationality was changed to Burmese because there were "not enough Burmese in the country to raise a credible protest."
 Despite the changes, the film was banned in the United Kingdom and was never released in Japan.

 The film inspired French film critics to coin the term photogenie to specify cinema's medium-specific qualities and was filmed with innovative usage of lighting that helped raise awareness of film as a serious art form.

+Critical reception

+Moving Picture World gave it a glowing review: Space bids me be brief.
+I cannot, however, omit words of unqualified praise for Fanny Ward, whose impersonation of the social butterfly with the singed wings was a masterly performance.
+The lighting effects must be mentioned, too.
+They are beyond all praise in their art, their daring and their originality.
+There are those deft and subtle touches that we find all the Lasky pictures possess--only here they crowd upon one another.
+What a delicate but powerful effect was the omission of the bars in the prison scene.
+The shadow of the bars, the sombre light, the bent head of the prisoner silhouetted against the bare wall--this is but one of the numerous happy touches.
+The Cheat is worth advertising to the limit.
+It is one feature in a hundred.